Multivariate Analytic Combinatorics for Cost Constrained Channels: Introduction

-\textbf{Asymptotic expansions via ACSV.} The singularity analysis allows the application of a fundamental result in ACSV regarding asymptotic properties of coefficients of multivariate generating functions~\cite[Cor.
+\paragraph{Asymptotic expansions via ACSV} Our singularity analysis allows the application of a fundamental result in ACSV regarding asymptotic properties of coefficients of multivariate generating functions~\cite[Cor.
 5.2]{melczer_invitation_2021}.
-This leads to our main contribution (\Cref{thm:fixed-length}), which gives a complete characterization of the asymptotic behavior of $N_G(t,\lfloor \alpha t \rfloor)$ for cost-diverse graphs in two regions of $\alpha$.
-These two regions provide a characterization of the capacity-cost function, $C_G(\alpha)$, in a concise form that elegantly generalizes Shannon's formula (\Cref{thm:fixed-length:capacity}): one corresponds to a linear scaling of $C_G(\alpha)$, and the other to a non-linear, concave behavior.
+This leads to our main contribution (Theorem~\ref{thm:fixed-length}), which gives a complete characterization of the asymptotic behavior of $N_G(t,\lfloor \alpha t \rfloor)$ for cost-diverse graphs in two regions of $\alpha$.
+These two regions provide a characterization of the capacity-cost function $C_G(\alpha)$ in a concise form that elegantly generalizes Shannon's formula (Theorem~\ref{thm:fixed-length:capacity}): one corresponds to a linear scaling of $C_G(\alpha)$, and the other to a non-linear concave behavior.
 We identify the threshold value of $\alpha$ separating the two regions, as well as the value $\alpha^*$ in the concave region corresponding to the classical combinatorial capacity, $C_G(\alpha^*)=C_G$.
-The expression for $C_G(\alpha)$ maps directly to the known formula for the cost-constrained capacity $C_G(W)$~\cite{mceliece_maximum_1983,justesen_maxentropic_1984,khandekar_discrete_2000,soriaga_design_2006}.
-From these results, we extract an expansion for the number of paths generated by an arbitrary strongly-connected graph and an exact representation of the number of the cost-constrained paths (\Cref{thm:variable-length:exact}).
+The expression for $C_G(\alpha)$ maps directly to the known formula for the cost-constrained capacity $C_G(W)$ in its probabilistic interpretation~\cite{mceliece_maximum_1983,justesen_maxentropic_1984,khandekar_discrete_2000,soriaga_design_2006}.
+From these results, we extract an asymptotic expansion for the number of paths generated by an arbitrary strongly connected graph and an exact representation of the number of the cost-constrained paths (Theorem~\ref{thm:variable-length:exact}).